 Maybe it was something I was even more aware of than usual despite the only-friend-I’m-out-to nerves, but with living away from home, weeks—and sometimes even months–would pass without me ever touching anybody.
 It made the most basic moments of physical touch wrench into my body, healing and painful at the same time.

-My roommate used my asthmatic lungs as listening practice; she pressed the stethoscope against my chest with a free hand resting on my back.
-A classmate laughed at my joke, a hand covering her mouth and the other jabbing my shoulder.
+My roommate who studied nursing used my asthmatic lungs as listening practice; she pressed the stethoscope against my chest with a free hand resting on my back.
+A classmate laughed at my joke, a hand covering her mouth and the other placed on my arm.
 My film partner and I crammed into the backseat of a car, bodies connecting at every side-by-side point for how little space we had.
 I wish I had so many of these moments that they wouldn’t be something I remembered years after the fact.

 Another year passed at college, and my friend and I still had this awkward, unspoken no-touch boundary, even after she told me she’s bi.
 These predatory what-will-people-think-of-this-action thoughts became so engrained in my identity that it became almost impossible for me to just be happy about hugging my friend when she left my apartment.
 The last day we spent together before we both moved back home to futures of uncertainties, I leaned my head on her shoulder after fretting about such a simple action for literal years.
 I basked in the normalcy of it.
 I fought to soak in two years’ worth of platonic closeness in the matter of minutes, hoping they would pass slow enough to last our summer apart.